 In a design environment, too many great ideas often get mixed into one big thing.
 That makes it really difficult to focus on shipping the feature that is a priority now vs. all the other priorities that you can work on in the future.

 Ongoing design work in Abstract happens in active Branches.
-Making a branch is like duplicating your Master files into a personal workspace and tracking all of the changes between Master and work done on that branch.
+Making a branch is like duplicating your Main files into a personal workspace and tracking all of the changes between Main and work done on that branch.
 It also allows you to work on different problems, at the same time.
 For example, you might be revamping an onboarding flow in one Branch and simultaneously working on incorporating force touch interactions into your app on another branch.

 It's important to branch with intent and give Branches a meaningful name.
 At Abstract, we like to create Branches with a focused purpose, such as designing a new feature or changing an existing one.

-Not all of your proposed changes will ultimately make it back to the Master.
+Not all of your proposed changes will ultimately make it back to the Main.
 But those concepts can still end up being useful down the road.
 Branch archives allow you to capture explorations that you might want to revisit later.

-Typically, you’ll want to clean up any drafts or explorations before merging work into Master.
+Typically, you’ll want to clean up any drafts or explorations before merging work into Main.
 Once you’ve merged a branch, you can still access older versions through the commit history in the Branch archive.

-Updating from Master
+Updating from Main

 The true power of branching doesn’t lie in what you’re doing when you’re working in the Branch, but more about what happens when you’re done.